davewalker5/DroneFlightLog/README.md

 Please see the [Wiki](https://github.com/davewalker5/DroneFlightLogDb/wiki) for details on how to reference and use the Drone Flight Log business logic and how to get started with a database to hold the data.

-## Wiki

-More complete information on the capabilities and use of the database are provided in the [Wiki](https://github.com/davewalker5/DroneFlightLogDb/wiki)

 ## Authors

 - **Dave Walker** - *Initial work* - [LinkedIn](https://www.linkedin.com/in/davewalker5/)